mickstevens/twilio_alfred/README.md

 1. [Download this repository](https://github.com/phalt/twilio_alfred/archive/master.zip) and open the zip folder.

-2. Double-click or open the twilio.alfredWorflow file with Alfred.
+2. Double-click or open the twilio.alfredWorkflow file with Alfred.

 3. Et viola!
 It should now be installed.